drshahizan/research-design/profile/QiYuanGitGit/readme.md

 ## About Me 🚀
 <div align="center"><img src="https://github.com/drshahizan/research-design/blob/main/profile/QiYuanGitGit/profile_gif.gif?raw=true" width="600" /></div>

-Hi, I'm YAP QI YUAN, a master student in Data Science (UTM).
-I am passionate in studying knowledges about Data Science.
-I do have some experiences in Semiconductor Manufacturing Field.
-In my work, I have to monitor and do some data analysis for wafer manufacturing process.
-In my free time, I would like to learning for CS, jogging, and work for part time.
+Hi, I'm YAP QI YUAN, a master's student in Data Science (UTM).
+I am passionate about studying and learning about data science.
+I have some experience in the semiconductor manufacturing field.
+In my work, I have to monitor and do some data analysis for the wafer manufacturing process.
+In my free time, I would like to learn CS, jog, and work part-time.

 ## Skills 🛠️